 Explore Langjökull Glacier from tunnels which take you into the glacier itself.

 These itineraries are designed to give you some suggestions for what is possible when you travel in Iceland, and they showcase some of the routes that we’ve found work particularly well.
-Treat them simply as inspiration, because your trip will be created uniquely for you by one of our specialists based on your particular tastes and interests.

 Unfortunately no tours matched your search criteria.

 See the northern lights dance across the night sky in the Icelandic countryside.

 Explore the icy formations and deep crevasses of Sólheimajökull glacier on a guided hike.